crisvilla/PiWiFi/README.md

 # PiWiFi
-PiWiFi 103 - just set defaul button in flasher and upload the bin file.
+PiWiFi 103 - just set default button in flasher and upload the bin file.

 PiWiFi 102 - trying to get rid of the EEPROM reset during startup.